 Speaking of the meter, let’s talk about that.
 Whenever you destroy an enemy, they drop these green glowing orbs.
 You can pick them up by either running them over or using the gathering ability to pull them in.
 Once collected, they provide you with a chunk of meter.
 This is used for providing the momentary invincibility I spoke about before, and a massive energy beam that blows everything in front of you away.
 The downside to the later is that it uses a lot of your collected meter.
 So you have to decide to use the meter gained either defensively or offensively.
 Honestly, I doubt most people will using the invincibility option as the usage window is so small.
 I’d rather it formed a shield around the ship, instead of having to implore it manually.

 Unlike similar games, Rigid Force Alpha doesn’t just toss you into the deep end of the pool.
 Instead, the game offers a difficulty selection and allows you to get a feel for the game.
 Of course, once you’re ready to go with no hand-holding, good luck.
 To that respect, I didn’t find that the hard difficulty was really that hard.
 In fact, after some testing, the only thing that really changed was the amount of damage you can take and how hard the enemies hurt you.
-In easy mode you can take 3 hits, 2 hits in normal and 1 hit in hard mode.
+In easy mode, you can take three hits before you explode, two in normal, but just one in hard mode.

 It’s worth noting that dying in this game, is a huge setback When you get exploded, you don’t just lose a ship.
 You also lose all of your power-ups and there’s no re-collecting them all when you play on any difficulty other than easy.
 They’re just gone.
 And that can cause a bit of issue, to the point where restarting all over is the better option.

 Graphically the game looks great.
 The models are sharp, the backdrops look impressive, many of which are animated.
-There were times where I felt there was too much going in the screen.
-Of which some of enemies shots blended in and connected against my ship.
+There were times where I felt there was too much going.
+Of which some of the enemy shots blended in and connected against my ship.
 The audio, however, is a mixed bag.
 The score is slick and fits the game well.
 The sound effects, on the other hand, aren’t as varied.
 Explosions, no matter what it is, sounds the same.
 While that seems trivial, I’d imagine a larger enemy should sound a bit louder, compared to a small enemy ship being blown up.

 The downside to all this is that the game is pretty short.
 In fact, most will able to blast through it all in a few hours.
 Despite having the additional modes to extend the longevity unless you’re going for a spot on the leaderboards, you won’t be playing this game very long.
 While the game is priced aggressively, the game’s shortness may cause some to consider the price.